Adams Morgan is a neighborhood of Washington DC that has a lot of hidden history.

 This area was zoned as "colored" meaning there was no requirement for foundations for the buildings.
 This is where the servants of the mansions lived.
 As the city grew and the neighborhood gentrified, that changed.

 Continue down 17th St NW until Crescent Place St NW and turn left.
-As you walk along the high brick wall, if the gates at 1624 are open, have a look at this grand house.
+As you walk along look for the second high brick wall (not the white stone, look for brick, if the gates at 1624 are open, have a look at this grand house.

 M. White-Meyer House